tkchafin/FGTpartitioner/README.md

 ```
 There are probably better ways to do it, but this accomplishes my goal so ¯\_(ツ)_/¯

+### Profiling
+I'll fill in this section as I have time.

 ### License
 Copyright © 2019 Tyler K. Chafin <tylerkchafin@gmail.com>